-1. Build the amplitude modulator described on pages 3-1 and 3-2, and draw a block diagram of what you have built.
+Build the amplitude modulator described on pages 3-1 and 3-2, and draw a block diagram of what you have built.
 (A hand sketch attached to your final report is fine.)
 A block diagram is not merely a picture of the wiring used.
-It shold be a logical diagram showing the flow of signals.
+It should be a logical diagram showing the flow of signals.
 Check with me if you have any questions.

-- 2. Set up the oscilloscope as described on the top of pg.
-3-3 and sketch (or save) the resulting waveform.
-Does it match the expected shape? - 3.
-Connect your amplitude modulated signal to the input of the SR770.
+- 3. Connect your amplitude modulated signal to the input of the SR770.
 What do you observe for a simple sine wave "program" signal? - 4.
 Now change the program signal to a square wave.
 How does the signal reported by the SR770 change?